 Game Length (both FULL and CROSS ice) **25min game times return**

-All games have 25 minutes on the clock which starts running at the game start time, and includes a 2 minute warmup.
+All games have 25 minutes on the clock which starts running at the game start time - there is no warmup - the players should skate once around and then proceed to the bench.
 There are no timeouts allowed.

 (Teams and players step on the ice at their projected start time; the game clock will display 25:00.
 The clock will begin counting down in a "run-time" format, meaning it will not be interrupted, paused, or stopped, for any reason, until the full time has expired.)